Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials

-\textsl{Soft soil mechanics.} Framing soft-earth materials in terms of mechanical functions allows geomechanical challenges to be posed as soft-matter problems, yielding fresh insight into longstanding questions in soil mechanics.
-For example, we have found that a water-saturated sand–clay mixture provides the simplest three-phase functional blend: frictional, attractive, and viscous elements within a single model soil \cite{pradeep2024origins}.
-Under shear, the competing timescales of rearrangement for the cohesive and frictional elements in a viscous solvent govern macroscopic failure.
-By tuning the relative strengths and volume fractions of the frictional and cohesive components, one can program flow plasticity and select ductile-to-brittle failure modes \cite{pradeep2022hydrodynamic}.
-In other words, one can engineer or design materials (e.g., dense suspensions) with different levels of ductility by simply manipulating the concentration ratio of sand (frictional component) and clay (cohesive component) in water.
-Here, we focus on tuning bulk mechanical properties based on material functionality (friction, cohesion).
-This perspective was essential for resolving a decades-old dichotomy in the search for a universal rheological framework for natural debris flows: a mechanical function-controlled failure mechanism cleanly distinguishes sand-rich (e.g., Montecito, California) from clay-rich (e.g., French Alps) soils, reconciling prior disagreements in the literature \cite{kostynick2022rheology,pradeep2024origins}.
-More broadly, the resulting constitutive relations extend to other soft particulate systems that combine analogous mechanical functional groups. \\
+\textsl{Soft soil mechanics.} Framing geomechanical challenges as soft-matter problems yields fundamental insights into soil mechanics.
+A water-saturated sand-clay mixture provides a minimal three-phase functional blend of frictional, attractive, and viscous elements \cite{pradeep2024origins}.
+Under shear, the competing rearrangement timescales of the cohesive and frictional elements govern macroscopic failure.
+By tuning the relative volume fractions of these components, one can program flow plasticity and select ductile-to-brittle failure modes.
+This mechanical function-controlled framework resolves prior rheological disagreements by cleanly distinguishing the failure mechanisms of sand-rich versus clay-rich debris flows \cite{kostynick2022rheology,coussot1995structural}.\\